• Skip to main content

 Examples of Behavioral Pricing

 Let’s say a customer wants to buy a summer midi dress.
-She does research using Google and visits a variety of online retailers and merchant platforms.
+She does research using Google and visits a variety of online stores and merchant platforms.
 One store employs behavioral pricing and keeps track of its visits.
 The merchant may also read relevant data, such as the browser’s search history or the website’s breadcrumbs.
-The customer first leaves the site but returns soon afterward to look at the product page.
-The shop knows this customer is eager for that product since he or she has already visited the product page.

 If the customer returns to this product page, the vendor may use this information to hike the cost of the summer midi dress.
 This does happen in practice.
 When customers visit certain retailers and product pages many times, the pricing of items is modified marginally-for instance, by 5%.
 It is a sign that the customer must act on.
-She anticipates that the price will grow more.
+She anticipates that the reference price will grow further.
 She interprets the pricing information.
 She processes and assesses it to elicit a reaction and action.
 She recalls the pricing from her initial visit to the product page.

 You may believe that a dessert shop only sells a few sorts of desserts.
 Apple sells a restricted number of things.
 A retailer may manage hundreds of thousands of SKUs at the same time.
 The challenge is, how can it be implemented in a broad retail setting?

-There was a little substitute for the manual effort of a price analyst or manager suitable for evaluating various pricing techniques to determine how they related to behavioral changes in demand and business indicators twenty or even 10 years ago.
+There was a little substitute for the manual effort of a price analyst or manager suitable for evaluating various pricing techniques to determine how they related to behavioral changes in demand and business indicators, twenty or even 10 years ago.
 This indicates that merchants would have had a difficult time scaling up effective behavioral analytics strategies to portfolio-based pricing.

 The three-fold rule